Book

 • High levels of fats, especially triglycerides, in the blood.

-These combined health problems may contribute to a fatty liver.
-However, some people get NAFLD even if they do not have any risk factors.
+These combined health concerns may contribute to liver damage.
+However, some people get MASLD even if they do not have any risk factors.

 Risk factors

-Many diseases and health problems can increase your risk of NAFLD, including:
+Many diseases and health conditions can increase your risk of MASLD, including:

 • High cholesterol.